ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * Application Service Providers SHOULD NOT allow verification of ownership for domains which are public suffixes in the "ICANN" division.
 For example, "\_service-challenge.co.uk" would not be allowed.
 * Application Service Providers MAY allow verification of ownership for domains which are public suffixes in the "PRIVATE" division, although it would be preferable to apply additional safety checks in this case.

+## Unintentional Persistence

+When persistent domain validation is used, a DNS Administrator failing to remove a no-longer desired Validation Record could enable a User to continue to have access to the domain.

+When one-off domain validation is used, this is typically implemented through automation and a DNS Administrator failing to remove access to the User could enable the User to continue to perform new validations.

+## Reintroduction of Validation Records

+When a domain has a new owner, that new owner could add a Validation Record that was present in the previous version of the domain.
+In the case of persistent validation this could be used to claim that the original User still has access to the domain.
+Applications implementing persistent domain validation need to include this risk within their threat model.

 # IANA Considerations